 The US is a multi-racial and multi-ethnic country.
 The state officially categorizes its population into six groups: white, African American, Native American/Alaskan Native, Pacific Islander, Asian, and Native Hawaiian.
 From those groups, Americans identity with ethnic groups that are even more specific.
 More Americans specify as German than any other ethnicity.

-The Irish are probably the most prominent ethnic group in the US, with at least 22 presidents of the country having Irish descent.
-Having migrated to the US in mid-1800's due to the great famine in Ireland, the people settled in the large cities of Boston, New York, Philadelphia, and Chicago.
-Presently the ethnic group makes up 11.6% of the total population in the country.
-President John.
-F. Kennedy had Irish ancestry.
+Many people from Ireland migrated to the US in mid-1800's due to the Great Famine in Ireland.
+A large amount settled in the large cities of Boston, New York, Philadelphia, and Chicago.
+Presently the ethnic group makes up 10.6% of the total population in the country.

 Mexicans have been immigrating to the US throughout the history of the country due to the proximity of the country to the US.
 The people of the Mexican ethnic group is majorly found in the southwestern borders of the US and constitute 10.9% of the population.
 The Mexicans also constitute 58.5% of the Latino/ Hispanic population of the country.

 |Rank||Ethnicity||Percentage of Population|

 |3||Mexican (of any race)||10.90%|

 |20||West Indian (non-Hispanic)||0.90%|